Douglasheffley/Amazon-Sales-SQL-Analysis/README.md

 - Quarter 4 shows the highest sales of all quarters at an average of 270K in sales.
 "Accessories" show the highest quarterly growth at around 28%.

+- Top performing product is "USB-C Hub Model-83" along with other "Accessories," "North America" shows the highest in sales closing in on $2M, and retail and online purchase channels are the higher performers at 30.4M-30.8M.

 ### Recommendations

 - Continue investment in all categories and products, potentially focused slightly more towads "Accessories" to improve total yearly sales.